Quick tools for school, health, and money decisions.

 How password generation works

 The generator uses your selected length and character types to build a random password, or it can create a passphrase from a set of words.
-You can copy the result once it looks strong enough for the account you are protecting.
+Browser-based generation keeps the workflow fast, and longer unique passwords are usually stronger than short complex-looking ones.

 When to use it